azaleafrayha/hanoi-recursive-algo/README.md

 * Stacking the discs based on Hanoi rules
 <br><br>

-NOTE! <br>
-Sadly I have school assignments with tight deadlines, so this project will probably take longer than usual to complete.
+*this project will probably take longer than usual to complete because i have tight school deadlines :(*